 According to Russian scientists, the new Armageddon called “Apophis” will approach us on 13 April 2029.
 Some people believe that a potential impact could lead to the end of the world in 2029.

-“Apophis will approach our planet at 37-38.000 km in 2029 but a possible collision with Earth will occur seven years later, on
+“Apophis will approach our planet at 37-38.000 km in 2029, but a possible collision with Earth could occur seven years later, on April 13, 2036.”

-The asteroid 99942 Apophis is not new to scientists since it was first discovered in 2004 by Roy A. Tucker, David J. Tholen, and Fabricio Bernardi in Observatory inArizona, USA
+The asteroid 99942 Apophis is not new to scientists since it was first discovered in 2004 by Roy A. Tucker, David J. Tholen, and Fabricio Bernardi in Observatory in Arizona, USA.

 But there is also an optimistic scenario: the asteroid is likely to break up into smaller pieces and not to affect the Earth.
-However, only in 2029 when it will approach the Earth it will be possible to get more exact information on whether the Apophis will enter the orbit of our planet.
+However, only in 2029 when it will approach the Earth, it will be possible to get more exact information on whether the Apophis will enter the orbit of our planet.